Leeds Skelton Lake services

 The new brand partners are very similar to what's offered by Welcome Break, with a hint of Roadchef.
 Many of them are operated by SSP, including new retail and takeaway brand Urban Express.
 London-based ethical farmers market Sourced Market recently announced they will be at the services, which Extra revealed was a partnership inspired by Westmorland.

 The motorway here only opened in 1999, opening a new corridor for development and for services.
 Between 1997 and 2005, Extra had several plans for a service area and a Travelodge here rejected.
 At the time the junction hadn't opened: it had been delayed and didn't open until 2009.
+This had a similar layout but with a smaller building and closer HGV parking.

 The missing junction was the main reason the service area wasn't built when the Secretary of State was called in to consider five proposed service areas in the Yorkshire area in 2005.
 He said that there was a "pressing need" for a new service area, and the problem with Skelton Lake (called Skelton Grange at the time) was that it couldn't be built quickly.
 This, and the fact it was too far south of the existing services, meant the plan was refused even though the Secretary of State was impressed by Skelton Lake's job opportunities and limited environmental damage.